vendhana03/Resume_decoder-app/CONTRIBUTING.md

-# Contributing to Attendance app
+# Contributing to Resume Decoder application

-Thank you for your interest in contributing to Attendance app!
+Thank you for your interest in contributing to Resume Decoder application!

 ## Contributing a fix or feature
 Generally, contributions are managed by issues and pull requests.